RePsychLing/MixedModelsSim.jl/docs/src/simulation_tutorial.md

 Firstly we will set an easy design where `subj_n` subjects per `age` group (O or Y) respond to `item_n` items in each of two `condition`s (A or B).

 Your factors need to be specified separately for between-subject, between-item, and within-subject/item factors using `Dict` with the name of each factor as the keys and vectors with the names of the levels as values.

-First we have to define factors in a dict.

 We start with the between subject factors:
 ```@example Main